pawelc/docs/toread_prob_nn.md

 2012 - A neural autoregressive topic model
 2012 - Density estimation in high and ultra high dimensions, regularization, and the L1 asymptotics 2012 - Bayesian Learning for Neural Networks
-2012 - Modeling Temporal Dependencies in High-Dimensional Sequences Application to Polyphonic Music Generation and Transcription
+2012 - Sum-Product Networks: A New Deep Architecture 2012 - Modeling Temporal Dependencies in High-Dimensional Sequences Application to Polyphonic Music Generation and Transcription
 2013 - Approximate Bayesian computation via regression density estimation <- In simulation-based likelihood-free inference, conditional density estimators can learn models for the likelihood